12 min read read

 You technically can concatenate strings, but please don't.
 It's error-prone, hard to maintain, and you'll eventually hit edge cases with special characters, escaping, and encoding that the libraries handle automatically.

-Can I create JSON without an IDE?
+Can you create JSON without an IDE?

 Sure.
 You can write Java in any text editor and compile with